 Additionally, ensure the marinated chicken is coated enough to prevent moisture from sipping into the pan’s crevices.
 You can steam your chicken first, then cool it before putting it on a pan.

 Wrap your chicken in aluminum foil using oil before putting it in the oven.
-Importantly, maintain constant heat throughout your cooking process.
-You can preheat the oven up to 415 degrees Fahrenheit before lowering it to medium heat.
+Importantly, maintain constant heat throughout your cooking process, and that’s why you can preheat the oven to 415 degrees Fahrenheit( before lowering it to medium heat).

-Placing your food on a pan lined with a silicone mat keeps it nonstick without adding any oil.
+Placing your food on a pan lined with a silicone mat keeps it nonstick without adding oil.
 You can wash the silicone mats and reuse them.
 Parchment papers, on the other hand, are one-time-use materials.

 However, you can expect them to last for many years while cooking below 450 degrees Fahrenheit.
 Silicone mats’ effectiveness in nonstick cooking is unparalleled.

 The same concept of forming a protective barrier still applies.
 Sprinkle your pan with flour before cooking or putting it in the oven.

 Modern foils prevent sticking and conduct heat to cook your meals effectively.
-Aluminum foil is a thin sheet that’s virtually nonporous.
+Aluminum foil is a thin sheet that’s virtually non-porous.
 However, aluminum foil has its limitations.

 Under high heat, aluminum foil melts onto the food and sticks to the pan.
-If you are baking or cooking dishes that require high heat, you may need to grease the foil before using it.
+If you are baking dishes that require high heat, you may need to grease the foil before using it.

 Iron skillets and steel pans are prone to rust when frequently exposed to air and water.
 Rust increases the number of microscopic cracks on the pan that causes food to stick.

 Apart from making oil heat up faster, salt particles fill the crevices that water sips in to cause food to stick.

 Manufacturers make pans from different materials.
-The common pans in the market are stainless steel, cast iron, copper, ceramic, nonstick, and silicon.
+The standard pans in the market are stainless steel, cast iron, copper, ceramic, nonstick, and silicon.

-Many cooks prefer nonstick pans due to their nonstick ability.

-Teflon is the material manufacturers coat the pans with to impart the nonstick ability.
+Many cooks prefer nonstick pans due to their nonstick ability, and Teflon is the material manufacturers coat the pans with to impart the nonstick power.